Rabbit stew is as old school as it gets this one is delightfully frugal, packed with flavour and features the much-underused pearl barley.

 It is exceptionally lean and has a tendency to dry out when cooked quickly.

-Consequently, this slow simmer approach of the bony leg cut is the perfect foolproof introduction to cooking rabbit.
+Consequently, this slow braised approach of the bony leg cut is the perfect foolproof introduction to cooking rabbit.

 Wait for it folks, pearl barley is… Wait for it… Barley!
 Ok, it is barley that has the inedible husk removed and then polished to remove the bran.